How to Make Money As A Travel Photographer

 There's a ton of discussion about this topic on the internet and even more different opinions.
 “Photography is dead” on one side and “photography is alive and kicking” on the other.
 What I think?
 Well, I've been working hard in the past year and I do have some things to say about making money from travel photography.
 The most important thing?
-The age of digital media, internet and social media creates a ton of opportunities for photographers.
+The age of digital media, internet and social media creates a ton of opportunities for photographers to make money online.

 I'll talk about a few of the options for (traveling) photographers to earn money online: